 All-Star Game History: 1941 | MLB.com

-As for the second signature card what can you say, two of the greatest players (Boudreau & Feller) ever to play the game.
+And a bonus, a second signature card what can you say, two of the greatest players ever to lace them up – Boudreau & Feller.

 Regular Season #0058 – July 17, 1941